 WHERE MADE: Wayne, Michigan, U.S.A.

 WHERE TO: Optional Advanced electronic four wheel drive was aboard the tested 2021 Bronco 4-Door Black Diamond .
-Akin to the Ford F-150 Raptor transfer case, AdvanceTrac 4×4 Automatic mode reads slippage and yaw rate date to vary transfer case clutch pack slippage and front to rear torque split.
+Akin to the Ford F-150 Raptor transfer case, AdvanceTrac 4×4 Automatic mode reads slippage and yaw rate data to vary transfer case clutch pack slippage & rear to front torque split.
 Roadblazing.com discovered how first gear was perfectly adequate on snowy 10° steep hill.
 When ambling anything steeper a 7th crawl gear is located down and far left on the shift pattern.
 Trail Control foot-off-the-pedal hill descent is a work in progress, as any braking simply triggers de-activation.
 G.O.A.T. modes altered by rotating a collar on the center console four wheel drive selector vary throttle response and transfer case slippage for varied terrains.